sapcc/LimesUI/README.md

 Provides a elektra interface for the new resource management and billing model for the CCloud OpenStack infrastructure.
 Utilizes the API endpoints provided by Limes.

-A more detailed description about the architecutre can be found here:
+A more detailed description about the architecture can be found here:
 [Architecture](/architecture/architectureDescription.md)

 ## How to build